-On April 9, 2014, the Company announced the completion of the geophysics report, including various surface plans and geophysical survey cross sections from the Induced Polarization and Magnetic (IP/Mag) ground geophysics survey covering approximately one third of the large 15 km2 target area of gold-silver mineralization at Tenoriba.
+On April 9, 2014, the Company announced the completion of the geophysics report, including various surface plans and geophysical survey cross sections from the infill, IP/Mag ground geophysics survey covering approximately one third of the large 15 km2 target area of gold-silver mineralization at Tenoriba.
 Mammoth also reported that the coincidence of geophysical targets below surface area with good assay results coupled with recommendations for drilling these targets in the report led the Company to advance the permitting process for drill testing these targets.